Ixcatl/fables_novasophonia/docs/core/items.rst

     * - Tonic
       - Light
       - 30☼
       - A bitter invigorating potion.
-Can be quaffed at any time to restore up to 2 Mettle damage.
+Can be drank at any time to restore up to 2 attribute damage.
     * - Armor Patch
       - Light
       - 10☼